-We can conclude that the encoder behavior has a strong impact on the measured KPIs and a professional encoder with deterministic performance can aid in the stream stability.
+It can be concluded that the encoder behavior has a strong impact on the measured KPIs and a professional encoder with deterministic performance can aid in the stream stability.

-Packet loss and reliability analysis
+3.2.3.2 Packet loss and reliability analysis

 During this test session we analyzed the network reliability by running a video stream for continuous 10 hours.
 We then measured the packet loss and the packet delay.
 We used a 20 Mbps bitrate stream.